 Place one baking pan in center of each of the racks.
 Bake 25-35 minutes, until a skewer or paring knife inserted into centers comes out clear and cakes are pulling away from the sides of pans.
 Cool on a rack about 5 minutes, then gently remove from pans.
 Cool to room temperature before frosting.

-Using an electric mixer or a wooden spoon and a strong arm, beat goat cheese and cream cheese together until light and fluffy.
+To make frosting: Using an electric mixer or a wooden spoon and a strong arm, beat goat cheese and cream cheese together until light and fluffy.
 Add powdered sugar and beat at low speed until well blended.
 Beat in maple syrup.
 Chill about 30 minutes, until firm.

-Following our instructions on how to frost a layer cake, cut four strips of parchment or wax paper to line cake plate under the cake's edges.
+To assemble: Following our instructions on how to frost a layer cake, cut four strips of parchment or wax paper to line cake plate under the cake's edges.
 Place first cake layer on plate.
 If it has a peaked top, carefully shave it off using a bread knife or sharp slicing knife.
 Using an off-set spatula or table knife, spread with frosting, pushing it to edges.
 Place second layer, top down, squarely on first layer.
 Spread a thin layer of frosting over entire cake to eliminate crumbs.
 Frost with remaining frosting.
 Arrange walnut halves and/or flowers around edge.
 Can also be garnished by gently pressing handfuls of finely chopped walnuts into frosting.

 NOTE: The recipe has been updated to reflect a larger quantity so that layers can be bigger.
 We have tested it several times and find this recipe works better when feeding a crowd.
 Of course, for a smaller cake you could halve the recipe and bake it in smaller pans, or in one pan and slice that layer into two layer for a more thin cake.